-Kittens are spayed or neutered at 8 weeks of age unless they are under 2 lbs., malnourished. ill, or are generally healthy enough for surgery.
-Older cats are spayed or neutered they are medically soon as ready.
-Nursing moms can be spayed after their kittens have been weaned and the mom's milk has dried (normally 8 weeks after birth).
+Kittens are spayed or neutered at 8 weeks of age unless they are under 2 lbs., malnourished, ill, or are generally not healthy enough for surgery.
+Older cats are spayed or neutered as soon as they are medically ready.
+Nursing moms can be spayed after their kittens have been weaned and the mom's milk has dried up (normally 4-8 weeks after birth).

 Due to the limited number of surgery slots, it is vital that you keep your scheduled appointment.
-If your animal is ill, or you cannot keep your appointment, please email us at schedulemedical@sanantoniopetsalive. org as soon as possible.
-Please note it may take up to a week to hear back on a confirmed appointment when scheduling an alter surgery.
+If your animal is ill, or you cannot keep your appointment, please email us at schedulemedical@sanantoniopetsalive.org as soon as possible.

-Your foster animal's surgery will be scheduled at one of these locations....
+Your foster animal's surgery will be scheduled at one of these locations: